-It seems that more and more architects are specifying Permeable Concrete (or pervious concrete) as a surface in landscape plans in order to comply with Council regulations – normally in tree protection zones (which we covered here).
-So we thought we’d give you a run-down of the permeable concrete we use as a base for our permeable paving, and why you can’t use it by itself for driveways.
+So we thought we’d give you a run-down of the porous concrete we use as a base for our permeable paving, and why you can’t use it by itself for driveways.

 This is where our permeable paving comes in.
 With it’s hand trowelled finish, it provides a grippy yet smooth surface that won’t be damaged by vehicle traffic.
 And as a pavement, it is incredibly strong thanks to the permeable concrete base.

 We have worked with our suppliers to develop the perfect concrete mix for permeable paving applications.
-Pair that with our permeable paving and it’s lifetime warranty, and you’ve got the best choice for your permeable driveway!
+Pair that with it’s lifetime warranty, and you’ve got the best choice for your permeable driveway!

-So if your plan specifies permeable concrete then get in touch today!
+So if your plan specifies permeable concrete then get in touch with us today!